- How We Test Golf Sunglasses

-A round of golf takes a few hours to complete and the light conditions vary during the duration of the game.
-Photochromic lenses vary tint level based on the light intensity.
-Bright light will darken the tint while the tint is reduced when the light is fading.
+A round of golf takes a few hours to complete, and the light conditions vary during the game’s duration.
+Photochromic lenses vary tint levels based on light intensity.
+Bright light will darken the tint, while the tint lessens when the light is fading.

-- Advantages – Photochromic lenses are ideally suited for golfers whose eyes are light sensitive.
-They will seamlessly adjust to the light conditions for a clear view by reducing glare which will aid you in reading greens better.
+- Advantages – Photochromic lenses are the best golf glasses for golfers with light-sensitive eyes.
+They will seamlessly adjust to the light conditions for a clear view by reducing glare, aiding you in reading greens better.
 Most photochromic lenses come standard with some level of UV protection.

-- Disadvantages – The photochromic lenses may often offer less UV protection than polarized lenses and may offer too much optical clarity for golfers that are not used to them.
+- Disadvantages – Photochromic lenses often offer less UV protection than polarized lenses.
+Hence, they’re not the best golf lenses in terms of protection and may offer too much optical clarity for golfers that are not used to them.

 When selecting sunglasses based on the UV protection rating, consider that most eye doctors agree that your sunglasses should be rated to 99-100% for all UVA and UVB rays.

-Although the main purpose of your sunglasses is to protect your eyes and aid you in removing glare presenting you with a clear picture, you still want to look great when wearing them.
+Although the main purpose of your sunglasses is to protect your eyes and minimize glare, you still want to look great when wearing them.

-Faces vary in shape and size so will the style of the sunglasses that suit your face the best.
-We will describe a few pointers to look out for when assessing the appearance of the sunglasses.
+Faces vary in shape and size, and so will the style of the sunglasses that suit your face the best.
+We will describe a few pointers to look out for when assessing the appearance of sunglasses.

-Manufacturers offer a wide variety of designs to suit almost any shape and size so there should be no reason for you not to find a pair of sunglasses that will make you look great.
+Manufacturers offer various designs to suit almost any shape and size.
+So there should be no reason for you not to find a pair of sunglasses that will make you look great.

-Many people make use of prescription sunglasses and the good news is that many manufacturers offer golf sunglasses with prescription lenses as well.
+Many people use prescription sunglasses, and the good news is that many manufacturers offer golf sunglasses with prescription lenses as well.

-Sporty design sunglasses could look awesome on the golf course but not appear at its best when worn away from a sporting event.
-The more traditional-looking sunglasses will be suitable for everyday use but may not have all the functionality required for golf.
+Sporty design sunglasses could look awesome on the golf course but not appear at their best when worn away from a sporting event.
+And more traditional-looking sunglasses are suitable for everyday use but may not have all the functionality required for golf.

-Lightweight plastic frames are extremely popular as they are not susceptible to elevated temperatures and never become a weight problem when worn for a substantial time during your golf game.
-The high-quality plastic frames are more durable than metal frames and less likely to get damaged when dropped.
+Lightweight plastic frames are extremely popular as they are not susceptible to elevated temperatures.
+They also never become uncomfortable during your golf games due to weight.
+High-quality plastic frames are more durable than metal frames and less likely to get damaged when dropped.